-We are currently working towards complying with all Web Content Accessibility Guidelines (“WCAG”) 2.0 by December 2013.
+We are currently working towards complying with all Web Content Accessibility Guidelines (“WCAG”) 2.0.

 The WCAG 2.0 has 12 guidelines that are organised under four principles: perceivable, operable, understandable, and robust.
 For each guideline, there are testable success criteria, which are at three levels: A, AA, and AAA.

 A summary of the requirements of the four principles is outlines below: